 - The branch of science that deals with animal classification is known as ‘taxonomy’.

 You’ve probably heard of animal groups such as ‘mammals’ and ‘insects’.
 They are just two of the many groups that are used to categorize animals.
-Animals in groups such as these have certain things in common; they are ‘related’ to each other in some way.
+All of the animals within groups such as these have certain things in common; they are ‘related’ to each other in some way.

-Sometimes the differences between groups of animals aren’t quite so obvious.
+Mammals and insects are very different animals.
+Sometimes the differences between animal groups aren’t quite so obvious.
 Crocodiles and alligators, for example, look similar, yet are in different families.

 Sometimes similarities between species are even more misleading.
 Think of a dolphin and a shark.
-Both live in the sea, both eat fish, and both look broadly similar.
+Both live in the sea, both eat fish, and both look broadly similar to one another.
 Yet the dolphin is a mammal, and the shark is a fish.

 All of the shark’s ancestors lived in the sea.
 The dolphin’s ancestors left the sea, evolved into mammals, then returned to the sea.
 (How amazing is that?)